GC-WSL/GRS-Det/README.md

 # GRS-Det

-The official code of "High-Quality Angle Prediction for Oriented Object Detection in Remote Sensing Images".
+The official code of "GRS-Det: An Anchor-Free Rotation Ship Detector Based on Gaussian-Mask in Remote Sensing Images".

 For more details, please refer to [EAST](https://github.com/argman/EAST) and [GRS-Det](https://ieeexplore.ieee.org/document/9186810).